Why your daily standups need to evolve (And how to make it happen)

 Breaking free from the status quo

 While this format seemed logical on paper, in practice it often turned into a monotonous status report that left everyone checking their watches (or Slack messages).
-The 2020 Scrum Guide finally acknowledged what many teams had already figured out: there's a better way.
+Then, the 2020 Scrum Guide finally acknowledged what many teams had already figured out: there's a better way.

 What actually works

 Your daily standup doesn't need a script.
-The most successful teams have figured out that focusing on a simple question gets better results:
+The most successful teams have figured out that focusing their conversation around a simple question gets better results:

 Leadership's new role